Outdoor watches, which are watches designed for use in mountain climbing and other outdoor activities, are convenient

 - Weight: 67g (body only)

-- Main functions: barometric pressure/altimeter, compass, thermometer, sunrise setting, solar charging, barometric trend graph, barometric difference graphics, etc.
+- Main functions: Barometer/altimeter, compass, thermometer, sunrise/sunset, solar charging, barometric pressure trend graph, barometric pressure difference graphic, etc

-Recommended for those who are mainly used for everyday use and want to go outdoors: Apple Watch Series 7
+Recommended for those who mainly use it for everyday wear and also do some outdoor activities: Apple Watch Series 7

-Improved durability and visibility, making it easier to use outdoors
+has improved durability and visibility, making it easier to use outdoors.

-The 7th generation is more durable, including crack-resistant front crystals and reinforced dust and waterproofing, and the expanded display area and high-definition display make it easier to use outdoors.
-By linking with a wide range of apps such as mountain climbing map apps, you can use many useful functions for mountain climbing as well as everyday use.
-However, there is a concern about the durability and operating temperature for serious mountain climbing in harsh environments, including harsh winters.
+The 7th generation model boasts durability with a shatter-resistant front crystal and enhanced dust and water resistance.
+Its expanded display area and high-resolution display make it even easier to use outdoors.
+By linking with a wide range of apps, including mountain map apps, it offers many convenient features for everyday use and mountain climbing.
+However, there are concerns about its durability and operating temperature when it comes to serious mountain climbing in harsh environments, including the harsh winter

 - Weight: 38.8g (body only)

-- Main functions: altimeter, compass, acceleration, blood oxygen level, optical heart rate sensor, GPS, touch screen, water resistant 50m, etc.
+- Key features: Altimeter, compass, acceleration, blood oxygen level, optical heart rate sensor, GPS, touchscreen, water resistance up to 50m, and more

 - Platform: iOS